gisdevelope/rasterTools/README.md

 - in-R georeferencing.

-- more `Rcpp` and parallelisation.
+- more `Rcpp`, `gdal` and parallelisation.

+- new functions to simulate neutral and process oriented landscape models.

+- ...

 - You are encouraged to [participate](articles/contribute.html) as well by writing for instance an obtain operator for your favourite dataset.